xerathyang/ros2_trt_pose_nano_jp44/README.md

 $ ros2 run rqt_topic rqt_topic
 ```

+*if value is "no monitored", check the box in front of the topic.*

 - Run ```rviz2```

 ```
 $ cd /ros2_ws/src/ros2_trt_pose/ros2_trt_pose
 $ ros2 run rviz2 rviz2 lanuch/pose_estimation.rviz
 ```

+*if Grid, Marker, Image no show up, go to "File -> Change config" and select the config file in the folder.*